pwafire/pwafire/docs/README.md

 // rejected promise - just ignore it, we're offline!
           console.log("Error in fetch()", event);
           event.waitUntil(
-          caches.open('cache').then((cache) => { // our cache here is named *cache* in the caches.open()
+// our 'cache' here is named *cache* in the caches.open()
+          caches.open('cache').then((cache) => {
           return cache.addAll
           ([
-//cache.addAll(), takes a list of URLs, then fetches them from the server and adds the response to the cache.
+// cache.addAll(), takes a list of URLs, then fetches them from
-// add your entire site to the cache- as in the code below; for offline access
-// If you have some build process for your site, perhaps that could generate the list of possible URLs that a user might load.
+// the server and adds the response to the cache
         './index.html', // cache your index page
-        './assets/css/main.css',// configure as by your site ; just an example './images/*',// choose images to keep offline; just an example './app.webmanifest',
+        './assets/css/app.main.css', // cache app.main css
+        './images/*', // cache all images
+        './app.webmanifest',
 // external url fetch, twitter's as an example
         'https://platform.twitter.com/widgets.js',